yast/yast-installation/doc/control-file.md

 -   (string) *patterns*

-    Patterns to select for the desktop (whitespace-separated).
+    Patterns to select for a particular desktop (whitespace-separated).

 -   (string) *icon*